 Where premises are approved for more than one product; the above figures relate to the product with the largest percentage of output from the premises.
+There are currently two pending approvals being processed by the Environmental Health department.

 2.4.2.2 Home Authority Premises (excluding EC)